-Palma’s newest boutique hotel is also the most central: Hotel Mamá is in Plaza de Cort – the most important square in the heart of the city’s old quarter.
+Palma de Mallorca’s newest boutique hotel is also one of the the most central: Hotel Mamá is in Plaza de Cort – the most important square in the heart of the city’s old quarter.

 The 32-room 5-star hotel is opposite the distinctive town hall building and close to the iconic ancient olive tree known as Olivera de Cort.
 With its huge trunk sculpted by nature, this magnificent tree is a well-known meeting point in the city and most visitors to Palma probably pass through Plaza de Cort during their stay.
 They’ll now find an impressive new meeting-place rival for that olive tree, in the shape of Hotel Mamá.

 Grupo Cappuccino’s first hotel

 I’d watched the development of this hotel from a 19th-century building with interest, knowing that it was to be the first hotel for the Mallorcan Grupo Cappuccino, which has high-quality restaurants and cafes in several locations in Mallorca and in Ibiza, Madrid, Valencia, Marbella, Jeddah, and Beirut.